RohanBansal01/GitPractice/README.md

 GitPractice/
 │
-├── basic-commands/        # Examples of basic Git commands ├── branching/             # Branch creation, merging, and workflow examples ├── rebasing/              # Rebase exercises and examples ├── stashing/              # Examples using Git stash ├── conflicts/             # Handling merge conflicts examples ├── README.md              # This file
+├── basic-commands/        # Examples of basic Git commands ├── git-workflow/        # About how git works
+├── Git Internals/         # About how the internal of git works ├── branching/             # Branch creation, merging, and workflow examples ├── rebasing/              # Rebase exercises and examples ├── stashing/              # Examples using Git stash ├── conflicts/             # Handling merge conflicts examples ├── Disaster-Management/   # How to handel Disaster in Git ├── README.md              # This file
 └── LICENSE                # MIT License
 ```